facebookresearch/habitat-sim/DATASETS.md

 By default, downloading the data for train/val/example scenes also pulls in the semantic annotations and configs for [HM3D-Semantics v0.1](https://aihabitat.org/datasets/hm3d-semantics/).
 To download only the semantic files for these splits, use the uid `hm3d_semantics`.

-By default the download script will only download what is needed for habitat-sim.
-You can add `_full` to the uid to download the raw glbs and the obj+mtl's in addition to what is needed for use with habitat-sim.
+By default the download script will only download what is needed for Habitat-Sim.
+You can add `_full` to the uid to download the raw glbs and the obj+mtl's in addition to what is needed for use with Habitat-Sim.

 ### Loading semantics for HM3D